osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

 - Called a _Component Context_

 ## 2.2.
 Component Model
-A DS Component Description
+The Component structure is described by a _Component Model_
-- Is mapped to an **immutable object structure**
+- Which is an **immutable data structure**
-- Called a _Component Model_
 - Which describes
     - CDI scope
     - Set of Services (entry CDI beans)
     - Set of Configurations
     - Set of References
+- Where the entry CDI beans are declared in the CDI scope
 - Where a Component Context is created/updated by instantiating one or more of the entry CDI beans
 - Where the CDI scope
     - Must be active during creation/reactivation of a Component Context
     - Has **normal scope** behavior with respect to bean instances
         - I.e. for every bean in the scope at most one bean instance exists in any context created in that scope
-    - Has to be a scope dedicated to components or `@ApplicationScoped`
-- Where the set of Configurations can contain at most one Configuration with multiple cardinality

-_Root (Component) Model_
+### 2.2.1.
+Root Component Model
 - Has CDI scope `@ApplicationScoped`
+- Has 0..n optional/mandatory Configurations

+### 2.2.2.
+(Regular) Component Model
+- Has CDI scope `@ComponentScoped`
-- Has only optional/mandatory Configurations
+- Has 0..n optional/mandatory Configurations
+- Has 0..1 multiple Configurations

 ## 2.3.
-Component Environment
+Component
 A DS Component Configuration
 - Is mapped to **runtime state**
-- Called a _Component Environment_
+- Called a _Component_
 - With structure described by a _Component Model_
-- With a lifecycle bound to a set of Configurations (I.e. `org.osgi.service.cm.Configuration` objects)
+- With a lifecycle bound to a set of Configurations
-- With a lifecycle bound to a set of References (I.e. OSGi service objects)
+- With a lifecycle bound to a set of References
 - With a state machine
     - `created`->
         `waiting-for-configurations`->